Fields in jDownloads

 General tab

-In the General tab ensure the Field Group is Published and the Language is set appropriately.
-Leave as All unless you have a multilingual site.
+In the General tab ensure the Field Group is Published.

-Also set the Access as required, which would usually be Public.
+Also set the Access as required, which would usually be Public so everyone will see the group.

 Give the group a Description as that will guide users in the Frontend who are able to edit fields.